ciardorje/Multi-Season_Spatial_MSOM/README.md

 * Data:
   * Z = A binary 3D array, with dimensions ```nSites x nSps x nYears```, where cell values indicate whether (1) or not (0) each species was detected at each site in each year, across all trapping weeks combined.
   * Y = A 4D binary array, with dimensions ```nSites x nSps x nYears x nTrapWeeks```, where cell values indicate whether (1) or not (0) each species was detected at each site, in each trap week, within in each year.
     * If the number of trap weeks varies among sites and years, the 4th dimension of the array should be the maximum number of trap weeks at any site in a single year; where sites were not sampled for the maximum number of trap weeks you can fill the cells with ```NA``` as the model indexing will mean that these cells are never accessed.
-For example, if one site was sampled for 20 weeks the corresponding value in the ```nTrapWeeks``` variable provided in the constants will be 20
+    * For example, if one site (j) was sampled for 20 weeks, the corresponding value in the ```nTrapWeeks``` variable that we provided in the constants will be 20.
+Therefore, even if another site was sampled for 30 weeks, the model will only ever access up to the 20th cell in the row of Y corresponding to site j.
   *

 ## The Model ##